Welcome to Cadabam's Hospitals

 Professional support can shift how you experience and respond to Imposter Syndrome.
 Therapy and coaching help you challenge negative beliefs, build confidence, and create lasting change in your thinking and behaviour.

-How Therapy Can Help Build Self-worth.
+How Therapy Can Help Build Self-Worth.

 Therapy provides a safe space to unpack core beliefs around worth, perfectionism, and fear of failure.
 CBT is especially effective in treating Imposter Syndrome as it: